Find Trade Colleges

 The states with the most job growth for Fuel Cell Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-Fuel Cell Technician Salary
+Fuel Cell Technician Average Salary

-The salary for Fuel Cell Technicians ranges between about $36,120 and $98,720 a year.
+The average yearly salary of a Fuel Cell Technician ranges between $36,120 and $98,720.

 undefined